Degree program admission is based on the following criteria:

 Enrollment of Non-Degree Students in M.A. in Humanities courses

 In certain circumstances, a student may be lacking one of the mandatory requirements for admission into a graduate program.
+This may include lacking a background in the Humanities or having a cumulative undergraduate GPA below a 3.0.
 Provisional admission status may allow a student to enroll in classes in order to qualify for admission to the degree program.
 A student may be granted provisional status after a written plan of action to assist the student in meeting the prerequisites or entrance requirements of the program has been approved by the Graduate Program Director.
 Provisional status is given at the discretion of the Graduate Program Director and/or Graduate Program Admissions Committee.

 At the discretion of the Program Director, no more than two courses may be transferred into any Wilson graduate program.
 For a course to transfer, the grade in the course must be 3.0 or higher on a 4.0 scale and the subject area, goals, and outcomes must be similar to that of courses designed for the graduate program.
 Students may be required to present supporting materials (such as a syllabus, assignments, etc.) beyond an official transcript when transferring in a class.
 Under special circumstances, students may request to transfer more coursework to the College; for more on this, please see the appropriate Graduate Program Director.